M. Hakan Yavuz: Academic career

 Yavuz began his academic career at Bilkent University in 1996 while he was completing his dissertation.
 After spending one year there, he joined the University of Utah as an assistant professor in 1998.
 He held a joint appointment in the university's Department of Political Science and the Middle East Center.
 Yavuz was a Kroc Institute For International Peace Study Fellow at the University of Notre Dame in 2001 followed by his one-year fellowship at the University of California-Irvine in 2000.
-He taught as a visiting professor at Sarajevo University in Bosnia, Waseda University in Tokyo, Manas University in Biskek, and the Central European University in Budapest.
+He taught as a visiting professor at Sarajevo University in Bosnia, Waseda University in Tokyo, Manas University in Biskek, the Central European University in Budapest and Australian National University in Canberra.

 Since 2009, Yavuz runs the Turkish Studies Project funded by Turkish Coalition of America, one of the main purposes of which is to deny that the Armenian genocide constituted a genocide.
 Yavuz wrote that "there was no genocide, but rather local responses to the Armenian provocations, the guerrilla tactics on the side of the occupying Russian army, and the rebellions in different parts of Anatolia".

+In The Torn Republic: Turkey's Search for Civilizational Identity (2026), M. Hakan Yavuz describes the Erdoğan era as a shift toward neopatrimonial, increasingly personalized rule.
+He identifies the 2013 Gezi Park protests as a turning point that hardened Erdoğan's leadership into a more explicitly authoritarian order.
+Yavuz argues that the collapse of the AKP's alliance with the Gülen movement and the failure of the Kurdish peace process together drove the displacement of the party's earlier "conservative democracy" rhetoric by a combination of authoritarian nationalism and Islamist populism.
+Turkey's foreign policy increasingly came to revolve around "beka sorunu" (the perceived existential survival of the state) becoming less a strategic doctrine than an instrument of regime preservation.
+Yavuz sets the government's official rhetoric of "strategic autonomy" against what he calls "authoritarian symbiosis".
+He contends that under Erdoğan, foreign policy decisions have been driven more by regime maintenance, personalized decision-making, and transactional bargaining than by any coherent, autonomous strategy.